 - Restricted gifts from employees will be subject to the customary requirements relating to these types of gifts.
 The spending restriction must be clearly stated and cannot benefit the donor directly or indirectly.
 Restricted donations must not be directed to a fund where the donor is the signing officer (known as ‘Fund Financial Manager’).

-- Gifts-in-Kind are subject to the same procedures.
+- Gifts-in-Kind (Non-monetary donations) are subject to the same procedures.

 - Responsibility for the implementation and interpretation of the policy rests with Financial Services.
 Contact the University Controller’s Office for clarification or advice regarding related matters.

 - Fund Financial Manager

 - Also known as the FFM, Fund Holder or Principal Investigator (in the case of research grants).
 The academic, researcher, or administrative staff responsible and accountable for the financial operations encompassed by a McGill fund.